michmattera/star-wars-quiz/README.md

         - Instructions on how to play
 - Functionality Requirements:
     - The user will be able to:
-        - Be able to insert username and save score .
+        - Be able to insert username and save the score
         - Play again

 ### Structure

 The structure was then created like a game-based interface with all the features on just one page.
- Clicking different icons and buttons will show the user different information and presents him with different choice.
+ Clicking different icons and buttons will show the user different information and presents him with different choices.

-The page was then structured in 3 different sections:
+The page was then structured into 3 different sections:
-    - The heading = With the main title, and a container with main icons for game
+    - The heading = That included the main title, and a container with main icons for game
-    - Center = with the rapresentation of two buttons where the user click to decide which game and questions to answer
+    - Center = That includes the rapresentation of two buttons where the user clicks to decide which game and questions to answer
     - End = footer with copyright information and developer social media

 ### Skeleton

 Wireframes were made to organize and make the skeleton of the website.
-The wireframes were created using app.uizard .
+The wireframes were created using the free platform[Uizard](https://app.uizard.io/prototypes)).

 <details>